 Scroll all the way down to listen to this playlist on Spotify.

 Given the name Christian Parrish Takes the Gun at birth, Supaman is a rapper, fancy dancer (a style of Native American dance), and a member of the Apsáalooke Nation.
 That’s him in the photo above!
 He lives on the Crow reservation in Montana.
 Supaman is a NAMMY (Native American Music Award) winner, and was the recipient of the 2017 MTV Video Music Award for “Best Fight Against the System” for his part in “Stand Up/Stand N Rock #NoDAPL.”
 He tours extensively throughout the US and abroad, sharing his presentation of native culture through hip-hop, dance, DJing, and comedy.
-The song “I Hope You Know” is a remix he made in collaboration with Ashley Hall and is dedicated to the mothers who keep their traditions alive for future generations.
+Supaman’s latest album is Medicine Bundle featuring the track “Alright.”
+In the 2022 music video, Supaman references Back to the Future by stepping out of a Delorean to share his music.

 From NYC and now based in LA, Raye Zaragoza is a protest folk singer/songwriter who released her latest sophomore album Woman in Color, on her own independent label, Rebel River Records.
 With a mother who emigrated from Japan and a father who is of Mexican and Indigenous descent, Zaragoza’s lyrics talk about her experience of being mixed race, as well as social justice issues that Indigenous communities are facing.
-Her song “Red” off her new album is about the missing and murdered Indigenous women, “American Dream” off her 2017 album Fight for You is about the Trump presidency, and “Driving to Standing Rock” is about the Dakota Access Pipeline protests.
-All of these attributes would make her music worth listening to on their own, but it also helps that her voice hits the notes so purely with a Brandi Carlile-esque vibrato.
+Her song “Red” off her latest album is about missing and murdered Indigenous women, “American Dream” off her 2017 album Fight for You is about the Trump presidency, and “Driving to Standing Rock” is about the Dakota Access Pipeline protests.
+Zaragoza’s music is also featured in the new Netflix children’s show, Spirit Rangers, and she appeared on NPR’s Tiny Desk (Home) Concert.

 Listen to: “Moteskano” from Niquay’s 2021 album Waska Matiwisin